Alpha Kappa Alpha Sorority, Inc.

 - National Founding: January 15, 1908 at Howard University in Washington DC

-- Colors: Pink and Green
+- Colors: Salmon Pink and Apple Green

 - Flower: Tea Rose